Welcome to my Oh My Dosh Review!

 Oh My Dosh will give you £4 if you accept their 14-Day Free Trial.

 Here, the terms and conditions require you to renew their membership after that period.

 The problem is that the monthly membership costs £7.99, which means £2.99 will have to come out of your pocket.

-That is not to say you won’t find high paying offers.
-Yes, take for example an offer from Heart Bingo, which pays £20 if you make a £10 deposit and play through all the money.
+There are some high paying opportunities.
+For example, this offer which pays £20 if you make a £10 deposit and play through all the money.

 Another very common type of offer is the prize draw competitions.
 They will ask you to fill up a form with your personal details such as name, emails and phone number.

-Well, you will start receiving emails and marketing calls on a regular basis, which can become unbearable depending on how many of these offers you complete.
+You see, the problem is that you will get emails and marketing calls regularly, which can become unbearable depending on how many of these offers you complete.

 Oh My Dosh also has a section where you can take online surveys with marketing research companies such as GlobalTestMarket, SpeakUp Surveys, Samplicio.us and more.